JahShoeAh/sports/server/MIGRATION_GUIDE.md

 - **Update Efficiency**: Change venue info in one place

 ### 2. Flexibility
-- **Roster Management**: Teams can easily update rosters without affecting games
+- **Player Management**: Players can be managed independently with full details
 - **Venue Management**: Venues can be managed independently
-- **Future Extensions**: Easy to add more roster/venue properties
+- **Future Extensions**: Easy to add more player/venue properties

 ### 3. Performance
 - **Smaller Game Records**: Removed redundant location data